dinesh2k19/amr/README.md

 ## Analysis steps
 - Raw sequence quality assessment using FASTQC Toolkit
-- Adapter trimming and low quality filtering using PrinSeq-Lite v0.20.4 ( Parameters -min_qual_mean 30 --min_len 50 -ns_max_n 0) and reports using MultiQC
+- Adapter trimming and low quality filtering using PrinSeq-Lite v0.20.4 (Parameters: -min_qual_mean 30 --min_len 50 -ns_max_n 0) and reports using MultiQC
 - Bacterial genome assembly using Unicycler
 - Genome quality check and statistics using CheckM and QUAST
 - Genome based taxonomy assignment using (GTDB-Tk) and multi-locus typing using PubMLST server (https://pubmlst.org/)